TheDiamondOG/CrossEnv/README.md

 If you are editing or adding local variables you do not need to root/admin.
 You will need it if you are editing and adding system-wide variables

 # Notes
-Local only works on the current run of the app
+Local only works on the current run of the app, once it's closed it gets erased

 # Requirements
 Python 3 and tk